-Dorn Hetzel is the longest-serving faculty member in the College of Communications and a pioneer of the film program at Penn State whose family has been connected with the University since the 1920s.
+Dorn Hetzel is a pioneer of the film program at Penn State whose family has been connected with the University since the 1920s.

-Hetzel joined the Penn State faculty in 1975, even before the College of Communications existed.
+Hetzel joined the Penn State faculty in 1975, even before the mass communications program had college status.
 Throughout his career, he has been a guiding force, calming voice and valuable resource during the growth of the communications program in general and the film-video program in particular.
 During his career, Hetzel has been honored for his teaching on several occasions while maintaining a robust professional resume.